-The Sigma Gamma Rho Sorority, Inc. was founded on November 12, 1922, with the mission to improve the lives of women in the U.S. and around the world to promote “community service, civil and social action.”
+The Sigma Gamma Rho Sorority, Inc. was founded at Butler University in Indianapolis, Indiana, on Nov.
+12, 1922, with the mission to improve the lives of women in the U.S. and around the world to promote “community service, civil and social action.”

-Throughout its nearly 100-year history, the sorority consisted of notable figures, including Hattie McDaniel, the first African-American to win an Academy Award, and singer Kelly Price.
+Throughout its history, the sorority has claimed notable members, including Hattie McDaniel, the first African-American to win an Academy Award; actors Victoria Rowell and Anna Maria Horsford; rap pioneer MC Lyte; and singer Kelly Price.

 The historic 2018 midterm elections saw a record number of women win political office all over the country.
 In honor of the sorority’s Founders Day, EBONY is highlighting noteworthy Sigma Gamma Rho members who have broken ground in politics.